10 Best Microlearning Examples for Enterprise Training

 It delivers content through email as well.
 People who sign up get a question of the day.
 These questions come with short videos that explain the concept in its entirety.
 You can also make flashcards, take quizzes, and create your own study plans to customize your course.

-The application teaches the language in the form of language games and quizzes.
-It consists of audio, visual, and kinesthetic content to allow all kinds of learners to be able to grasp the language.
+The application teaches the language through language games and quizzes.
+It consists of audio, visual, and kinesthetic content to allow all kinds of learners to grasp the language.

 Word of the Day